Debug Mode is similar to Full Page View in that it shows you a full page preview of your Pen.

-- No CodePen header
+- There's no CodePen header

-- Preview is not in an iframe
+- The preview is not inside an iframe

-- No CodePen influence whatsoever
+- The view has no CodePen influence whatsoever

-If you're a free user, you can only view Debug Mode on Pens you own and while logged into CodePen.
-If you're a PRO user, your Pens can be seen in debug view even while logged out, which makes it easier to share the debug view with clients or view it on your mobile device, since you don't have to go through the log in process.
+If you're a PRO member, your Pens can be seen in debug mode by anyone, even while logged out, which makes it easier to share the debug mode with clients, view it on your mobile device, or test it on legacy browsers, since you don't have to go through the log in process.

 You can reach the Debug Mode on your own Pens through the Change View Switcher while logged in: